Nihang: Dialect

 The Nihangs have developed their own coded language, known as Khalsa bole.
 The Nihangs use certain vocabulary with distinct semantics.
 They may have developed this unique linguistic quirk due to their relative isolation.
+It may have also developed in-order to keep the user in good-spirits and demoralize their enemies.'

 Relationship to other Sikhs

 Whilst Nihangs have gained a reputation of being brave and fearless fighters, being remembered for their sacrifices in the form of martyrdom for the Sikh community (Quom), they are treated rather indifferently and ambivalently by other Sikhs despite the visible presence (due to their unique clothing and behaviour) and symbolism of the Nihangs.
-Some Sikhs view Nihangs in a negative-light, marking them as creating mischief and connecting them to murders and land-grabbing.
-Ordinary Sikhs may view Nihangs as being bhang (or sukha) consumers but also as trouble-makers who avoid paying for train or bus tickets.
+Some Sikhs view Nihangs in a negative light, marking them as creating mischief and connecting them to murders and land-grabbing.
+Ordinary Sikhs may view Nihangs as being bhang (or sukha) consumers but also as troublemakers who avoid paying for train or bus tickets.
 The tellings of the Sikh past narrated and performed by ragis and dhadis highlight on the sacrifices the Nihangs have made throughout Sikh history.

 Thus, Nihangs can be described as being a "neglected" segment of the Sikh community, being subjected to puns, but also being viewed as being particularly orthodox Sikhs.
 Therefore, the current situation of the Nihangs is one where they have mostly lost their relevance and significance in the Sikh faith in the eyes of other Sikhs.
 However, their contributions to gatka and promoting the Dasam Granth keep them relevant in the present-day.

 Nihang beliefs and practices differ from those ordained in the Sikh Rehat Maryada promulgated by the Shiromani Gurdwara Parbandhak Committee.
 A key difference is the importance the Nihangs place on the Dasam Granth, meanwhile many other Sikh groups, such as the SGPC, prefer to maintain distance from the work or even deny it outright.
 Despite these differences, the SGPC and other Sikh bodies generally hold back from criticising Nihangs on their traditions, with both Nihangs and other Sikhs usually not making critical comments about each-other's differing practices and beliefs.
-However, there have been times where the Nihang practice of holding prakash (installation of a Sikh scripture) of the controversial Dasam Granth beside the Guru Granth Sahib at their places of worship have raised criticism from some SGPC representatives, which are met with refutations from the Nihang.
+However, there have been times when the Nihang practice of holding prakash (installation of a Sikh scripture) of the controversial Dasam Granth beside the Guru Granth Sahib at their places of worship has raised criticism from some SGPC representatives, which is met with refutations from the Nihangs.
 Nihangs tend to be sensitive to criticisms of the Dasam Granth.

 Popular culture

+Owing to their unique appearance and practices, the Nihangs were often depicted in artwork.
 The Nihang is featured as a unique unit for the city-state Lahore in Civilization VI.
 The city-state and unit were brought into the game during the New Frontier Pass.

 In September 2023, a depiction of a Nihang Sikh was painted on the top-right section of an official illustration of the Dallas Cowboys football team as part of the Carpe Omnia ('seize everything') theme for the upcoming sports season.